With thermal hot springs, white sand beaches and enough volcanoes to make your head spin, New Zealand’s North Island is nothing short of spectacular.

 If you’re a big LotR (Lord of the Rings) fan, then this stop is already on your list.
 This 2-hour guided tour will bring you around the movie set of “The Shire” and allows you to take pictures next to one of the 37 hobbit homes. #doitforthegram.

-The whole tour we felt rushed through everything, even the beer at the end (if we had more time, we probably would have paid to get a second, maybe even a third).
+The whole tour we felt rushed through everything, even the beer at the end (if we had more time, we probably would have paid for a second, maybe even a third).
 We were even told from a friend who is a big LotR fan, that all the information the guide provided was in the “Bonus DVD” that came along with the trilogy DVD’s.

 Would we recommend it?
-If you are a Lord of the Rings or Hobbit fan, then I would say yes.
+If you’re a Lord of the Rings or Hobbit fan, then I would say yes.
 But if you are not, then I would skip it.
 With that being said, we heard good things about the Feast Dinner tour, so that might be something to check out.

 Side Trip: Mount Maunganui (Mauao) Hike